Contrast-Security-OSS/docs/content/installation/python/PythonInstall.md

 ### Middleware inclusion

-To hook into incoming requests and outbound responses, a middleware needs to be added to your application.
-To add the middleware to your application, see the following guidance:
+To hook into incoming requests and outbound responses, you need to add a middleware to your application.
+To add the middleware to your application, use the appropriate guidance for your framework.

+#### Django

-**Django 1.10+ and 2.0+; in your *settings.py* file:**
+For Django 1.10+ and 2.0+, add the following in your *settings.py* file:

 ``` python
 MIDDLEWARE = [